Greek Cuisine: 34 Traditional Greek Foods To Try

 Because of Greece’s geography and history, some Greek foods seem very similar to the foods of the Middle East, Italy, France, and other countries along the Mediterranean Sea.

 The dishes may even share main ingredients or go by similar names.
-Most likely, wherever you are, the locals will tell you that the dish you are enjoying originated there.
+In fact, it’s likely that wherever you are traveling in these regions, the locals will tell you that the dish you are enjoying originated there.

-But no matter where a food originates, if it is a long-time staple of the people who treasure it, it’s an authentic part of their culture.
+But no matter where a food originates, if it is a long-time staple of the people who treasure it, it’s an authentic part of their culture, and in this case authentic Greek cuisine.

 Together, all of the cuisines from the different countries bordering the Mediterranean Sea can collectively be called Mediterranean cuisines.
 So, while Greek cuisine is distinct and refers only to the food in Greece, it is part of the broader category of food called Mediterranean cuisine.